cwalther/pew-picopew/docs/assembly.rst

 PicoPew comes as a partially assembled kit and requires some soldering to complete assembly.
 It is not recommended for complete beginners to soldering, as space is quite tight in some places.

-There are many possible ways of connecting a TinyPICO to the PicoPew board, depending on whether you want the TinyPICO to be removable, whether you want to add a battery and of which size, whether you want to add an `audio shield <https://www.tinypico.com/add-ons>`_, … it’s up to you to choose.
+There are many possible ways of connecting a TinyPICO to the PicoPew board, depending on whether you want the TinyPICO to be removable, whether you already have headers on your TinyPICO, whether you want to add a battery and of which size, whether you want to add an `audio shield <https://www.tinypico.com/add-ons>`_, … it’s up to you to choose.

-The way proposed here
+The way proposed here assumes a virgin TinyPICO and

 * keeps the TinyPICO removable and breadboard-friendly when combined with two additional male pin headers,
 * has space for a small LiPo battery between the boards,